MediaComem/comem-archidep/ex/sftp-deployment.md

 **On your local machine**, use an SFTP client like [FileZilla][filezilla] to upload the application to the server.

-Connect the SFTP client to your server using SSH public key for authentication.
+Connect the SFTP client to your server using SSH public key authentication.
 In FileZilla, open the Site Manager and configure your connection like this:

 ![Public key authentication with FileZilla](../images/filezilla-pubkey.png)

 > :gem: You must select your **private key** (`id_rsa` and not `id_rsa.pub`) in
 > FileZilla.
+The server you are connecting to has your public key.
+Just like
-Just like when you use SSH on the command line, FileZilla will use
+> when you use SSH on the command line, FileZilla will use your private key to
-> your private key to prove to the server that you are the owner of your public
+> prove to the server that you are the owner of your public key.
-> key.
 >
 > :gem: On Windows, FileZilla may ask you to convert your private key to another
 > format.
 You can do so.